The Active Guides of International Mountain Guides

-Craig has been guiding for IMG since 1987 and has done over forty high altitude expeditions to all corners of the world that include ten Himalayan expeditions, 18 to Kilimanjaro, ten to Denali, several to Aconcagua, the Mexican volcanos and other peaks around the world.
-Craig summited Everest in 1998 and has two ascents of Cho Oyu.
-Domestically Craig has climbed ice, rock and alpine routes all over the U.S. During the winter he guides and teaches ice climbing for the International Mountain Climbing School in North Conway, New Hampshire.
-Craig is a former AMGA Certified Top Rope Site Manager and a former Single Pitch Rock Instructor.
-He has a Masters Degree in Applied Behavioral Science.
+Craig has been guiding for IMG since 1987 and has done over sixty high altitude expeditions to all corners of the world that include fourteen Himalayan expeditions, 25 to Kilimanjaro, 10 to Denali, several to Aconcagua, the Mexican volcanoes and other peaks around the world.
+Craig summited Everest in 1998 via the North Ridge and again in 2018 by the South Col Route.
+He has two ascents of Cho Oyu.
+Domestically Craig has climbed ice, rock and alpine routes all over the U.S. He currently he has 217 ascents of Mt.
+Rainier.
+Craig is the Program Manager for the IMG White Mountains program.
+Craig is an AMGA Certified Top Rope Site Manager and Single Pitch Instructor.
+He has a Master's Degree in Applied Behavioral Science.
 Additional training includes WFR, Avalanche II and high angle rock rescue.
 When not climbing and guiding Craig can be found shoeing horses, fly fishing and hanging out with his adopted daughter from China, Sarah Mei.
-He is also doing some motivational speaking, check out his website: www.craigjohnclimbing.com

 Emily started her climbing career by jubilantly summiting Glacier Peak when she was 13.
 She spent her teen years climbing in the North Cascades of Washington, and in Oregon and British Columbia.
 After college, she instructed for Outward Bound in Joshua Tree and Central Oregon, then began guiding on Mt.
 Rainier in 1989.
-Over the years she's also enjoyed guiding in the North Cascades, Alaska, Mexico, and the Himalayas.
-Adventure races, whitewater competitions, and personal travels have taken her to the rivers and mountains of every continent except Antarctica (it's on the list, but she'd rather go to the Space Station first!)
+Over the years she's also enjoyed guiding in the North Cascades, Alaska, Mexico, Antarctica and the Himalayas.
+Adventure races, whitewater competitions, and personal travels have taken her to the rivers and mountains of every continent.
 Beyond her alpine life, she's lived/studied/worked in the Dominican Republic, Taiwan, Thailand, France, New Zealand, Australia, Israel, Indonesia, DR Congo, Nepal, and Bhutan.
-Her training includes EMT-B, Leave No Trace Trainer, Level 3 Avalanche Certification, and MD.
+Her training includes EMT-B, Leave No Trace Trainer, Level 3 Avalanche, and MD.
 When she's away from IMG, she works as a whitewater guide, ER doc, and professional ski patroller.
 In all of her spare time, she enjoys backcountry skiing, writing, sculpture, trail running, mountain biking, and the occasional refuge of silent meditation.

 International trips succeed, in part, because of the partners and relations you have abroad.
 Martin is a powerful part of our Aconcagua programs.
 A native of Mendoza, he's there when we need him.
 Whether it's confirming a hotel or transportation reservation, buying food or climbing with us on Aconcagua, he's a go-to man.
 Mountains like Aconcagua, Tupungato and Mercedario are his backyard.
 Since his first ascent at age 15, mountains are now his life.
 Whether it's winning ice climbing festival competitions, skiing, snowboarding Martin can do it all.
 First aid, vertical rescue and high mountain guide courses have only strengthened his resume and value to IMG.
 You'll likely meet and climb with Martin as part of our guide team on many IMG Aconcagua expeditions.
 You'll be glad you did.